cfunkhouser/tailscalesd/README.md

 See the label comments in [`tailscalesd.go`](./tailscalesd.go) for details about which labels are supported for each API type. **Do not assume they will be the same labels, or that values will match across the APIs!**

+## Metrics

+As of v0.2.1, TailscaleSD exports Prometheus metrics on the standard `/metrics` endpoint.
+In addition to the standard Go metrics, you will find TailscaleSD-specific metrics defined in [`metrics.go`](./metrics.go).
+The metrics are targetted at understanding the behavior of TailscaleSD itself.
+Contributions of additional interesting metrics are welcome, but please remember that details about your devices should be handled by your monitoring.
+This is a target discovery tool, _not_ a Prometheus exporter for Tailscale!

 ## Prometheus Configuration